THE 2O25 14ER FEST

 LOCATION: Avery Parsons Elementary School

-9:30AM: PTARMIGAN LAKE 4X4 & FLY FISHING
+9:15AM: PTARMIGAN LAKE 4X4 & FLY FISHING

-The Cottonwood Creek drainage just west of Buena Vista is an area rich with mining history, alpine lakes, wildlife and an opportunity to travel off the beaten path in Central Colorado.
+The Cottonwood Creek drainage just west of Buena Vista is an area rich with mining history, alpine lakes, wildlife, and an opportunity to travel off the beaten path in Central Colorado.
 The Ptarmigan Lake Trail offers unique access to Ptarmigan Lake from an off-road trail and the ascent up Jones Mountain will not disappoint.
 You will travel to 12,500′ of elevation, high on the side of the mountain with incredible views from the backside of Mount Princeton and the South Cottonwood Creek valley below.
 Make sure to bring your fishing gear as Ptarmigan Lake is a short hike and has a good population of Native Cutthroat trout.
 This trip will also include a minor stewardship project on the trail.

 10AM-2PM: DAVIS MEADOW 4X4 & MTN BIKING